ResidentMario/geoplot/README.md

  easier than ever, which geoplot leverages with an easy-to-use and widely compatible API.

 [See the documentation for help getting started](http://www.residentmar.io/geoplot/_build/html/index.html).

-### Status

-Although the library itself is roughly read, `geoplot` is not yet ready for installation due to dependency hell issues which still remain to be sorted out.